Business Budgeting For Success

 Now repeat the process for each major source of income: estimate the income from each source.
 Make notes on how each figure was arrived at.
 If it’s a guess or broad estimate, say so.

-3. REVISING THE FIGURES
+3. REVISE THE FIGURES

 Check on the items you weren’t sure about.
 Is more information needed to improve the accuracy of the estimates?